 7.3.4.4 Send the management request(s) to the managed entity corresponding to the received Request primitive

 The Hosting CSE shall send the management request(s) to the managed entity or management server in the established management session in order to perform the management operation as requested by the received Request primitive.
 The management request shall address the technology-specific data model object on the managed entity as determined in clause 0 or in the primitive-specific clauses.
 The management request being used is specific to the technology specific protocol according to a pre-defined mapping relationship with the Request primitive.
-The internal data structure of the technology specific data model object addressed by the technology specific request shall be determined based on the mapping relationship of the <mgmtObj> or <mgmtCmd> resources and the technology specific data model objects or based on the generic mapping rule as specified in oneM2M TS-0001 [Erreur !
-Source du renvoi introuvable.], clauses 9.6.15, 9.6.16 and 9.6.17.
+The internal data structure of the technology specific data model object addressed by the technology specific request shall be determined based on the mapping relationship of the <mgmtObj>, DM <flexContainer> or <mgmtCmd> resources and the technology specific data model objects or based on the generic mapping rule as specified in oneM2M TS-0001 [6], clauses 9.6.15, 9.6.16, 9.6.17 and 9.6.35.
 The Hosting CSE shall extract the management results received from the managed entity or management server in order to prepare a Response primitive to be sent to the originator later.
 Unless explicitly stated, if the management request cannot be performed successfully, the Hosting CSE shall reject the Request primitive with the management server in the Response primitive according to the mapping relationship with the technology specific protocol.

 ----------------------- End of change 2 -------------------------------------------